bbbush/dss-getdata016-PeerAssessment1/README.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, the script creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The code book can be found at [CodeBook.md](CodeBook.md) which explains variables